alscotty/blackjack_sim/README.md

 - player can modify # of decks []
 - displays running count, # unseen "others" vs # unseen 10's for Ten Count Strategy [x]
 - get card images somewhere to use []
+- option to toggle payout ratio, or just set to whatever is most common in Vegas tables
 - add test cases []
 - refactor/clean up []